 ← Back to Blog

-Header image for blog post: 10 cloud cost optimization strategies and best practices in 2025
+Header image for blog post: 11 cloud cost optimization strategies and best practices for 2026

 Deborah Emeni

-10 cloud cost optimization strategies and best practices in 2025
+11 cloud cost optimization strategies and best practices for 2026

-Cloud cost optimization has become a major requirement now more than ever.
+Cloud cost optimization or cloud cost reduction has become a major requirement now more than ever in 2026.
 You can go from a manageable $5,000 monthly cloud bill to a shocking $50,000 expense in a few quarters.

 If you lead an engineering team handling infrastructure, you've likely experienced this firsthand or watched costs spiral out of control.